ethWaterloo23-fundAiTrainingDao/fundAiTrainingDao/README.md

 # AI to audit contracts

+for lunching AI to audit contracts, see [contract-analysis/README.md](contract-analysis/README.m)

 # Council-Kit (starting point to which we've made the modifications)

 Council kit is the complete toolkit for scaffolding your own DAO using the